jabraham4815/clean_architecture_omdb/README.md

 # clean_architecture_omdb
 Using OMDB APIs CleanArcitectureApp
-Documentation
+# Documentation

 Project Architecture Diagram
 Architecture of the Entire project is a best effort attempt to be in line with the clean architecture paradigm.
 Below listed diagram actually maps the clean architecture to OMDB Application modules and how the dependency is allowed to flow.

-Data Flow
-￼

-Project Modules
-￼

-How To Scale For API’s or Data Sources
+# How To Scale For API’s or Data Sources

 - Use the search API http://www.omdbapi.com/?s=hello
-- Display it in a listview with Title, Year and Poster
-- Focus on testing, writing maintainable code.
-(Code documentation, unit testing etc)

-domain module
+# domain module
 Domain module provides all the required abstraction , business  definition and logic for the application.
 Following abstractions are provided in domain module  which will be used  to achieve separation between data and view.